kragen/derctuo/markdown/cyclic-fabrication-systems.md

 almost no wear, removing more than 100× as much workpiece as electrode.

-"Small hole EDM" is a variant of this approach, usually categorized separately, in which the tool electrode is a thin tube used to "drill" a hole into or through the workpiece.
+“Small hole EDM” is a variant of this approach, usually categorized separately, in which the tool electrode is a thin tube used to “drill” a hole into or through the workpiece.
 Dielectric fluid is fed through the tool at high speed.
 The tool is rotated as it is fed into the hole, eliminating circumferential variation, and also permitting the